YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

 #.
 Append the query string parameter ``?device=iphone`` to the URL.
 You should see a
    different layout for the iPhone.
 Try the same using ``?device=ipad``.

-TBD: tell them how to view the pages on their devices.

 .. _09_hb_templates-summary: